makerdao/auction-keeper/README.md

   sleep 120
 done
 ```

 Gas price is optional for fixed discount models.
-If you want to start with a fixed gas price, you can add it.
+If you want to start with a fixed gas price, you can add it like this:

 ```
 #!/usr/bin/env bash